Surveillance footage shows moments leading up to Southington grocery store thefts

 One of the latest thefts happened at the BJ's on Spring Street in Southington.

-Suspects were caught on surveillance video loading several tv’s onto their cart and then just walking out the door.
+Suspects were caught on surveillance video loading several TVs onto a cart and then just walking out the door.

-Just this last year, police responded to fourteen thefts at the BJ’s and half of them happened between now and October 2.
+Just this last year, police said they responded to 14 thefts at the BJ’s and half of them happened between now and Oct.
+2.

-This isn’t only happening at BJ’s in Southington similar cases reported at Stop & Shop and ShopRite, and thefts like this have also been reported in Oxford.
+They said it hasn't been exclusive to BJ’s in Southington.
+Similar cases reported at Stop & Shop and ShopRite, and other incidents were reported in Oxford.

 Last week, people were caught on camera loading grocery carts full of items into a car and driving away.

-Law enforcement expert Lisa Dadio previously told us we first started to see an increase during the pandemic.
+SOUTHINGTON, CT (WFSB) - Brazen shoplifting incidents where people just walk out of stores with hundreds of dollars of items as others look on.

-Her and other experts say viral videos are inspiring copycats.
-They also tell us another contributing factor is that suspects often get away with it.
+Law enforcement expert Lisa Dadio previously told Channel 3 that police first started to see an increase during the pandemic.

-SOUTHINGTON, CT (WFSB) - Brazen shoplifting incidents where people just walk out of stores w…
+Her and other experts said viral videos have inspired copycats.
+They also said another contributing factor is that suspects often get away with it.

 “They’re just going in and stealing, and pushing people and hurting people and stealing cars, and stealing food and it’s horrible," Martin added.

-Police are still working to figure out of the incidents at BJ’s and in Southington are connected to the similar cases in Oxford.
+Police said they are still working to figure out of the incidents at BJ’s and in Southington are connected to the similar cases in Oxford.

 Welcome to the discussion.